Pascal-So/aris-groundstation/README.md

 Start the docker containers on the groundstation laptop with `sudo docker-compse up`.
 Some data (e.g. flight data) will be stored in the directory container-data.

-The flight data is received from the usb device specified in the `docker-compose.yml` file and stored in an InfluxDB Database with the name flight-Y-m-d-H-M-S.
+The flight data is received from the usb device specified in the `docker-compose.yml` file and stored in an InfluxDB Database with the name `flight-Y-m-d-H-M-S`.

-When setting up when grafana is first activated, you might need to run this commands:
+When grafana is first activated, you might need to run these commands:
 ```bash
 mkdir container-data/grafana
 sudo chown -R 472 container-data/grafana
 ```

 ![user interface ideas](ArisUI.png)